sherirosalia/cash_for_covid_clean_machine_pipeline/README.md

 python_csv
 - Python script enabling union of the loan data csv files for individual states from Small Business Administration.
 pyspark_analysis:
 - Preliminary exploration of the cleaned data and production of people_ppp.csv file.

+### Deployment
+- Download the files from the US Treasury linked above, deploy the script in "python_csv" and then run the resulting CSV file through "clean.ipynb" in the "pandas_csv_cleaning" folder.
+Notes indicate which notebooks to run sequentially.
+- PySpark script utilizes CSV file exported in clean_ppp3.ipynb.

 ### California map analysis - top lenders
 ![](PPP_stimulus_california.png)